Hypertext & Hypermedia

 6. Make a way out, end point(s) or goal(s).

-Digital stories created by and for a computer environment can include non-linear navigation, direct access to data stored in databases, variables, conditionals, search, interface design, random and parallel processes, hyperlinks and other forms of user interaction or “agency”.
+Digital stories created for a computer environment can include non-linear navigation, direct access to data, variables, conditionals, interface design, random and parallel processes, hyperlinks, timed events, sound, image, video, and other forms of user interaction or agency.
+Unlike a traditional printed story, a hypermedia narrative can respond to the choices, actions, and attention of the reader/user.

 Student Hypermedia Stories